-- x decent work: - x adequate living standards and wellbeing for end-users; - x other social topics such as gender equality and broader diversity matters.
+- decent work: - adequate living standards and wellbeing for end-users; - other social topics such as gender equality and broader diversity matters.

 No specific sustainability index has been designated as a reference benchmark for the purpose of attaining the above social characteristics.